PostHog/posthog.com/contents/blog/clickhouse-vs-postgres.md

 ![thanos meme](../images/blog/clickhouse-vs-postgres/thanos-meme.png)

 Suddenly, all those data problems were solved, Thanos-snapped from existence.
-Here, we’re diving deep into how and why.
+Here, we’re diving deep into how and why ClickHouse saved the day.

-## Databases 101: OLAP vs OLTP (aka columns vs rows)
+## OLAP vs OLTP (aka columns vs rows)

 If you’ve ever taken a databases 101 course, you’ve likely heard lectures on row-based relational databases.
 Good chance, the professor referred to them as simply *relational databases* or even *normal databases*.